maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 14. We've already added the **Xamarin.Forms.Visual.Material** NuGet package and initialized it in your iOS and Android settings using `FormsMaterial.Init()`.

-15. On `TodoItemPage.xaml` page add `Visual="Material"` to any of the buttons and save your XAML.
+15. On `TodoItemPage.xaml` page add `Visual="Material"` to the Delete button and save your XAML.
 See the material style button updated with hot reload.

-16. Remove that or change "Material" to "Default", and then add Visual="Material" to the overall headers of the page and save.
-Observe how it updates most of the controls on the page and makes it look guuuuuud.
-There are also nicer effects and drop shadows interacting with stuffs.
-If you add Material="Default" to any of the controls on the page you can override the page-set visual=material setting for that control.
+16. Change "Material" to "Default", and then add Visual="Material" to the overall headers of the page and save.
+Observe how it updates most of the controls on the page and gives it a consistent style.

 ## Adding Effects